In this Article

 5. Painful or Itchy Eyes

-Another reason for a baby rubbing her his/ eyes might be due to allergies or an infection that may present itself through pain or itching.
+Another reason for a baby rubbing his eyes might be due to allergies or an infection that may present itself through pain or itching.
 Symptoms that your baby has an eye infection may include swollen or reddish eyes, discharge, fever, or continued crying.
-In such cases, it is better to consult a doctor so that he/she can correctly diagnose and treat your baby’s eye infection or allergy.
+In such cases, it is better to consult a doctor so that he can correctly diagnose and treat your baby’s eye infection or allergy.

 How Can You Prevent Babies From Rubbing Their Eyes?

-You need to take some measures to prevent your baby from rubbing his/ her eyes often, as it might cause injury or scratches to your little one’s eyes.
+You need to take some measures to prevent your baby from rubbing his eyes often, as it might cause injury or scratches to your little one’s eyes.
 Here are some ways to prevent this from happening.

-- Try covering your baby’s hands with mittens if he/she has a vigourous eye-rubbing habit.
-This will protect his/her skin from getting scratched or irritated.
+- Try covering your baby’s hands with mittens if he has a vigorous eye-rubbing habit.
+This will protect his skin from getting scratched or irritated.

 - Put your baby to sleep, immediately, if you notice eye-rubbing accompanied by yawning.
 Establish a sleep routine for your baby and stick to it.
 Once your baby gets used to it, there will be no more tiredness, and hence, no more eye rubbing.